 By living and learning abroad, IES Abroad students develop highly sought-after professional skills—adaptability, communication, self-awareness, confidence—that not only make them more hirable, but also launch their career.
-Our survey findings show key career benefits of study abroad, including:

 From a ground-breaking 50-year longitudinal study (2002) to a timely study of economic recession/post-recession outcomes (2012), IES Abroad has a rich history of leading the field of international education in quantitative research on the practical outcomes of studying abroad.
 The most recent study was conducted in April 2016 to assess the impact study abroad has on a recent graduate's career.
 A total of 1,205 IES Abroad alumni who graduated college between 2012 and 2015 responded to the survey.